Fingerprinting

 How do I make an appointment?

-Contact the Fingerprint Technician at (707) 524-2812 to schedule an appointment.
-We will schedule your appointment as soon as possible, normally within a couple of days.
-However, during our busiest times (July through September), you may have to wait up to a week for an appointment.
+Contact the Fingerprint Technician at (707) 524-2812.
+We will schedule it as soon as possible, normally within a couple of days.
+During our busiest times (July through September), it could take longer.

 What do I need to bring to my fingerprinting appointment?